 The EEO-1 report

-Probably the most daunting of all the tasks, the EEO-1 report is a compliance survey.
-It requires certain companies to provide a record of their employment data (including total compensation and hours worked) categorized by ethnicity, race, gender, EEO-1 job category and designated salary bands.
+Probably the most daunting of all EEOC compliance reports and tasks, the EEO-1 report is a compliance survey.
+It requires certain companies to provide a record of their employment data categorized by ethnicity, race, gender, EEO-1 job category and designated salary bands.

 The EEO-1 report is submitted both to the EEOC and the OFCCP and must be filed by: